 Day 8 – Finalise your wedding monogram

-You might not realise the importance of a wedding monogram until you have one.
-It’s one of the most essential things to personalise a wedding.
-All you need to do is decide on a template you like, the colours you need and you are sorted.
-Generally, this colour should be matching your wedding theme.
-If you still haven’t understood the importance of a wedding monogram, here’s where all it goes
+You might not realize the importance of a wedding monogram until you have one.
+It’s one of the most essential things to personalize a wedding.
+All you need to do is decide on a template you like, the colors you need and you are sorted.
+Generally, this color should be matching your wedding theme.
+If you still haven’t understood the importance of a wedding monogram, here’s where all it goes: